-First Death In Hong Kong From Coronavirus
+Hong Kong Reports Its 1st Coronavirus Death

 In Malaysia, a plane carrying 133 people from Wuhan landed in Kuala Lumpur where the passengers were screened and quarantined for 14 days, the longest period the virus is thought to incubate.

-In Taiwan, three passengers aboard a flight that arrived from Wuhan on Monday were being treated for fever and sore throat, but it was not immediately known if the symptoms were the result of the coronavirus.
+In Taiwan, three passengers aboard a flight that arrived from Wuhan on Monday were being treated for fever and sore throat, but it was not immediately known whether the symptoms were the result of the coronavirus.
 The remaining passengers on the flight, some 240 of them, were placed in a two-week quarantine.